-Our ace handicapper Georgio Sette goes for a repeat of last year’s Haskell with his detailed analysis and predicted order of finish.
+Our ace handicapper Georgio Sette goes for a repeat of last year’s Haskell with his detailed analysis and predicted order of finish in the 2019 Haskell Invitational.
 A heat wave is looming but Geo is hoping it holds off and Monmouth can safely run their marquee invitational event on schedule.

 Monmouth Park, Race 12, Post Time estimated: 5:49 EST

 We have reached that special point in the year when you know we’re in the middle of the summer where Saratoga is in full swing with the best racing in the country and Monmouth Park is again hosting their marquee racing card of the season.